 Frequently Asked Questions

-The objective of specialty pharmacies is achieving each patient’s therapeutic goals and avoiding problems related to the use of these drugs.
-These goals are achieved through educating and continuously monitoring the patient, as well as anticipating any possible barriers that may lead the patient to discontinue treatment, so that we may assertively provide solutions.
+The objective is for each patient to reach their therapeutic goals and avoid any problems related to the use of these medications.
+This objective is achieved by educating patients, giving them continuous follow-up, and anticipating possible barriers that could lead the patient to neglect the therapy, so we can provide effective solutions.

 Special Care Pharmacy Services is the most experienced specialty pharmacy in Puerto Rico.
-We are committed to helping patients obtain their medication as soon as possible, so they may receive optimal health care and the maximum benefit from the prescribed treatment.
+Our commitment is to help patients obtain their medications as soon as possible so they can receive optimal health care and the maximum benefit from the prescribed therapy.

 We offer the following valuable services to our patients:

-- Benefits analysis that allows the patient to access his or her medication
+- Benefits analysis, which allows the patient to have access to their medication

-- Education and orientation from health care professionals specialized in the conditions we provide care for
+- Education and orientation from health care professionals with expertise in the health conditions we manage

-- Free delivery of specialized medicines to the entire island
+- Free specialty drug delivery around the island

 - Prescription with diagnosis and indications (ICD-10 codes must be documented)